ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

 | ![Screenshot of the file browser page](https://raw.githubusercontent.com/ipfs-shipyard/ipfs-webui/master/docs/screenshots/ipfs-webui-files.png) | ![Screenshot of the IPLD explorer page](https://raw.githubusercontent.com/ipfs-shipyard/ipfs-webui/master/docs/screenshots/ipfs-webui-explore.png) | ![Screenshot of the swarm peers map](https://raw.githubusercontent.com/ipfs-shipyard/ipfs-webui/master/docs/screenshots/ipfs-webui-peers.png) | ![Screenshot of the settings page](https://raw.githubusercontent.com/ipfs-shipyard/ipfs-webui/master/docs/screenshots/ipfs-webui-settings.png) |

-Kudos and thanks to the webui team!
+Kudos and thanks to the webui team! 👏

-## Performance
+## ⚡️ Performance

 This release includes some significant performance improvements, both in terms of resource utilization and speed.
+IPFS now actively manages connection counts to keep resource usage reasonable, and incorporates changes to speed up transfers of lots of smalle files (or blocks).
 This section will go into some technical details so feel free to skip it if you're just looking for shiny new features.

 ### Resource Utilization